IHE/ITI.Finance/input/pagecontent/volume-1.md

 The Finance and Insurance Service (FAIS) Profile stores, categorizes, and facilitates the administration of centralized claims and finance related data to care provision to patients within the HIE.
 The service receives claims/financial data from Point of Service applications (including financing applications acting as a point of service interface outside of other PoS systems) and curates the management of them.

+This profile is initially focused on a greenfield implementation in emerging markets.
+This isn't to say it can't be applied in other areas, but this is the initial scope.

 This collection of workflows allows an external system with access to the HIE to save and retrieve Finance and Insurance Information.
 The workflows are designed to support the following types of data exchanges with systems that have access to the HIE.

 1. A point-of-care system can enroll a beneficiary